bash-bunny/Kali/README.md

 # OVERVIEW

-Personal configuration for a fresh Kali Linux to make it more useful with vim keybindings for the terminal and nice scripts to search the internet without leaving it
+Personal configuration for a fresh Kali Linux to make it more useful with vim keybindings for the terminal and nice scripts to search the internet without leaving it.
+It has a DW directory to install some tools to access and investigate the dark web

 # Dependencies